core-infra-svcs/dashboard-api-go/client/docs/NetworksNetworkIdSwitchAccessPoliciesRadius1.md

 HasPreAuthenticationGroupPolicyId returns a boolean if a field has been set.

+### SetPreAuthenticationGroupPolicyIdNil

+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius1) SetPreAuthenticationGroupPolicyIdNil(b bool)`

+ SetPreAuthenticationGroupPolicyIdNil sets the value for PreAuthenticationGroupPolicyId to be an explicit nil

+### UnsetPreAuthenticationGroupPolicyId
+`func (o *NetworksNetworkIdSwitchAccessPoliciesRadius1) UnsetPreAuthenticationGroupPolicyId()`

+UnsetPreAuthenticationGroupPolicyId ensures that no value is present for PreAuthenticationGroupPolicyId, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)